14 QuickBooks Alternatives for Small Businesses to Use in 2022

 Editor’s note: Quicken was formerly part of Intuit, Inc. On March 3, 2016, Intuit announced plans to sell Quicken to H.I.G.
 Capital.
 The terms of the sale were not disclosed.

 While QuickBooks Online is great for running accounting for businesses, Quicken suits best for personal accounts management.
 Though if you upgrade it to the Home & Business plan, it gives you a simple solution for small business management.
-Here are the main Quicken vs QuickBooks Online comparison:
+Here is the main Quicken vs QuickBooks Online comparison:

 - If you just want to track your personal financial information, Quicken has all of the features you could ever want.